San Francisco Mommy Makeover

 Do not lift anything heavier than 10 pounds for at least the first month.
 For those with small children at home, having someone around to help at all times is a must.
 It’s important to refrain from rigorous activity for at least two weeks after surgery, but you can return to moderate exercise after a couple of weeks and be released to all normal activities after six weeks.
 Still want to know more about the mommy makeover?

-A: Absolutely; in fact, Dr. Sieber routinely performs liposuction as a part of his tummy tuck and mommy makeover procedures.
+Absolutely; in fact, San Francisco cosmetic surgeon Dr. Sieber routinely performs liposuction as a part of his tummy tuck and mommy makeover procedures.
 When used in combination with a tummy tuck, liposuction can often provide the best results in contouring the waist and hips to match the newly flattened and contoured abdomen.*

-A: While these procedures are usually done in one day to limit the number of times a mother will need to arrange for help around the house or take time off work, it is possible to stagger procedures in some cases.
-You can discuss this with Dr. Sieber during your consultation to determine whether what will be the best course of action for you.
+While these procedures are usually done in one day to limit the number of times a mother will need to arrange for help around the house or take time off work, it is possible to stagger procedures in some cases.
+You can discuss this with Bay Area plastic surgeon Dr. Sieber during your consultation to determine whether what will be the best course of action for you.

 *Disclaimer: Results may vary from person to person.
 Editorial content, before and after images, and patient testimonials do not constitute a guarantee of specific results.